acushlakoncept/pytonik/README.md

     m.views('homepage', data)
 ```

-Learn how to use attribute tags and types in Pytonik Template Engine [Template Engine](https://github.com/pytonik/pytonik_template_engine)

-Learn more on how to use pytonik MVC [MYSQL Helper](https://github.com/pytonik/pytonik_mysql_helper)

-Learn more on how to use  [pytonik form](https://github.com/pytonik/pytonik_form/)

-Learn more on how to upload file with [pytonik](https://github.com/pytonik/pytonik_file_upload)
+Wooooow!
+The setup is complete.
+Congrats!.

-You can accomplish any task with pytonik.
+You can accomplish any task with Pytonik.

-All python files (.py extension) permission should always be set to **755**
+Note: All Python files (.py extension) should have their permissions set to **755**.

-Download sample file on how to start at [SampleFolder](https://github.com/betacodings/SampleFolder)
+## Learn more about Pytonik

+Learn more about using Pytonik MVC [MYSQL Helper](https://github.com/pytonik/pytonik_mysql_helper).

+Learn more about using attribute tags and types in Pytonik Template Engine [Template Engine](https://github.com/pytonik/pytonik_template_engine).

+Learn more about using forms in Pytonik [pytonik form](https://github.com/pytonik/pytonik_form/).

+Learn more about uploading files in Pytonik [pytonik](https://github.com/pytonik/pytonik_file_upload).

+Download sample application folder to quickly get up and running with Pytonik [SampleFolder](https://github.com/betacodings/SampleFolder).

-## Contact Information:
+## Contact

-**Name:**  pytonik MVC
+**Name:**  Pytonik MVC

 **Email:** dev@pytonik.com